 WebSphere Application Server represents its administrative configurations as XML files.
-You should back up "Configuration document descriptions" on page 211 on a regular basis.
+You should back up configuration files on a regular basis.

-- 1. Run the backupConfig command to back up configuration files. - 2.
-Run the restoreConfig command to restore configuration files.
+- 1. Run the (backupConfig command) to back up configuration files. - 2.
+Run the (restoreConfig command) to restore configuration files.
 Specify backup files that do not contain invalid or inconsistent configurations.